 © 2018 – Routledge

 The authors argue that the current commercial system depletes natural resources, denigrates human rights, and inhibits positive social and technological innovation.
 To address these issues, they focus on societal goals—such as a sustainable planet, meeting human rights of workers, and safe products for consumers—and outline steps that organizations and individuals must take to achieve them.
-Readers will gain insight into the psychological barriers to and influences on sustainable behaviour.
+Readers will gain insight into the psychological barriers to and influences on sustainable behavior.
 They will also learn how reconsidering corporate social responsibility and business ethics can stop and reverse the destruction of a profit-based approach.
-Cases on modern examples of sustainability or lack thereof (such as Bangladesh’s Rana Plaza tragedy, Wal-Mart’s supply chain management, and Costco’s sustainable employment practices) explain how establishing and maintaining a socially sustainable business system can protect the environment, meet the rights of its people, and ensure that their needs are met tomorrow.
+Cases on modern examples of sustainability or lack thereof explain how establishing and maintaining a socially sustainable business system can protect the environment, meet the rights of its people, and ensure that their needs are met tomorrow.

 End-of-chapter and end-of-case discussion questions will help students in sustainability classes to think critically about the practical impact of the topics discussed.

 "Given the socio-ecological crises facing the world today, we need to look not just at conserving the planet, but healing it, not just modifications to existing systems and institutions, but radical transformations.
 In this textbook, the authors provide students with critical information to help us move in this direction."

 "The authors succinctly present the story timeline of how many businesses have become unsustainable globally and how we can systematically address the need to turn this around.
 They have effectively tied together philosophy, business, economics, culture and politics to set the stage for today’s students’ study of sustainable enterprises.
 Furthermore, they provide potential solutions for moving forward with a holistic approach to sustainable business systems.
 I have been waiting for a book like this and will look forward to using in my teachings."